chrisbobbe/jekyll-theme-prologue/_posts/2020-06-02-beginnings-of-dinobot.md

             distanceToStartJump += 50;
         }{% endhighlight %}</p>

-<p> Of course, there is no point in jumping if there is no obstacle so we check for one based on 2 conditions: the object ```obstacle != null``` and it is required to have a position on the x axis.
+<p> Of course, there is no point in jumping if there is no obstacle so we check for one based on 2 conditions: the object obstacle cannot be empt and needs to have a position on the x axis.
 We check for this using the <a href="https://www.baeldung.com/java-map-key-from-value">getKey method</a>.
-If these 2 conditions are met, we calculate the ```currentDistanceToObstacle``` by subtracting the dino's position on the oX axis from the obstacles position.
+If these 2 conditions are met, we calculate the <b>currentDistanceToObstacle</b> by subtracting the dino's position on the oX axis from the obstacles position.
 Now, if the dino is in the appropriate position to jump (line #) it will perform the action.
  {% highlight java linenos %}         // Check if obstacle is present
         if (obstacle != null && obstacle.containsKey("xPos")) {
         	//If obstacle is flying, jump only if dino height >= vertical position of the obstacle